RaspAP/raspap-docs/docs/defaults.md

 define('RASPI_WIFI_AP_INTERFACE', 'wlan0');
 ```

+!!! info "Info"
- > :information_source: **Note:** If a second wireless adapter is configured for your device, for example bound to the `wlan1` interface, RaspAP will automatically detect it and assign it as the default
+    If a second wireless adapter is configured for your device, for example bound to the `wlan1` interface, RaspAP will automatically detect it and assign it as the default
 wireless client interface.
 You may change this setting simply by selecting `wlan1` as the AP interface in the **Hotspot > Basic** panel.
 After restarting the hotspot, RaspAP will use `wlan0`
 as the client interface.